tenpy/tenpy/doc/install/from_source.rst

 Compilation of np_conserved
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-At the heart of the TeNPy library is the module :mod:`tenpy.linalg.np_conseved`, which provides an Array class to exploit the conservation of abelian charges.
+At the heart of the TeNPy library is the module :mod:`tenpy.linalg.np_conserved`, which provides an Array class to exploit the conservation of abelian charges.
 The data model of python is not ideal for the required book-keeping, thus we have implemented the same np_conserved module in `Cython <https://cython.org>`_.
 This allows to compile (and thereby optimize) the corresponding python module, thereby speeding up the execution of the